torilabs/mqtt-prometheus-exporter/README.md

     prom_name: "rpi_memory"
     type: "gauge"
     help: "free memory of the Raspberry Pi"
+  - mqtt_topic: "/home/overview"
+    prom_name: "sensor_count"
+    type: "gauge"
+    # using json_field you can consume message in a valid JSON format
+    # value is then parsed from JSON tree by the given path/field
+    json_field: "total.count"
 ```

 Minimal config file can contain only `metrics` definition.
 Default values will be used for logging level (`INFO`), HTTP server port (`8079`) and MQTT broker URI (`:9641`).